 By having them work as in-house physiotherapists, we are integrating the employment of people with disabilities with welfare and health management.

-Through a tie-up with schools for special needs students, we host trainees as an occupational experience so that people with disabilities can find work where they can fully utilize their skills.
+Through a tie-up with special needs schools and schools for the visually impaired, we host trainees as an occupational experience so that people with disabilities can find work where they can fully utilize their skills.

 In the Diversity Promotion Department at the Head Office, people with disabilities are engaged in all sorts of cutting-out work within the Head Office, focusing on postal services and business card preparation, making use of their PC skills and other skills.